Lednerb/bilberry-hugo-theme/v4/README.md

 Read Hugo's [documentation](https://gohugo.io/content-management/syntax-highlighting/) for more details.

-### Colors and Fonts
+### Layout, Colors and Fonts

-Styling is implemented using SCSS along with [npm](https://www.npmjs.com/), which is only used for dependency management.
-Colors and fonts can be customized via variables defined in the [`assets/sass/theme.scss`](assets/sass/theme.scss) file.
+Site layout and styling are implemented using SCSS along with [npm](https://www.npmjs.com/), which is only used for dependency management.
+Layout, colors and fonts can be customized via variables defined in the [`assets/sass/theme.scss`](assets/sass/theme.scss) file.

 For example, if you want to customize the `$base-color` variable, you should define the `baseColor` parameter in your